kkyraven/betterplayer/README.md

 pnpm install --frozen-lockfile
 pnpm run build
 ```

-The generated addon and TypeScript declarations are written to the repository root.
 Windows builds need an mpv development package; the release workflow prepares one from the shinchiro mpv builds.

-## Releases

-Tags beginning with `v` build macOS, Windows, and Linux N-API addon archives and attach them to the matching GitHub Release.
-The archives contain the addon, loader, and declarations. libmpv is a runtime dependency: install or package it for the platform where the addon runs.

 ## Licence